pivotal/docs-tap/apps-plugin/apps-plugin.md

 The platform can support range of possible workloads, from a stand-alone serverless process that spins up on demand, to one of a constellation of microservice that work together as a logical application or even a small hello-world test app.

-The options available for specifying the workload are available in the command reference for [`workload create`](tanzu_apps_workload_create.md) or by running `tanzu apps workload create --help`
+The options available for specifying the workload are available in the command reference for (`workload create`)(tanzu_apps_workload_create.md) or by running `tanzu apps workload create --help`

 ## Getting started with an example workload